 The second most important consideration in packaging purchases – second only to price – was a supplier’s ability to improve time-to-market through offerings such as extended design, prototyping and tooling capabilities.
 Indeed, a notable 51% favored time-to-market as a purchasing priority.

 Expertise and capabilities that help brands achieve the Holy Grail of speed are a tall order.
 Everything from capabilities in first-time-right design and engineering for volume production to digital prototyping capabilities and 3D printing expertise can drive speed on the front end.
 And modular tooling steals the show when it comes to production gains, diminishing the cost and requirement to build new plastic injection molds to deliver custom, volume packaging for a differentiated customer experience.
-Even supply chain management gets in on the fun – supporting near-shoring analysis to enable delivery of the solutions to the customers faster than off-shoring ever could.
+Even supply chain orchestration gets in on the fun – supporting near-shoring analysis to enable delivery of the solutions to the customers faster than off-shoring ever could.
 Take the ocean out of the equation and the months just melt away!

-Platform design and modular tooling, connecting and overlapping phases of the development cycle to eliminate stop gaps, and integrating new tools for acceleration made possible by game-changing 3D technology and digital prototyping help decrease time-to-market significantly.
+Platform design and modular tooling, connecting and overlapping phases of the development cycle to eliminate stop gaps, and integrating new tools for acceleration made possible by game-changing 3D printing technology and digital prototyping help decrease time-to-market significantly.
 No matter the segment – from home and beauty care to consumer health – the tools are there to accelerate innovation.